lee-vtruong/CS-AI-N3/README.md

   - HC: Use appropriate neighbor search strategy for each problem type

 ### Specialized Algorithms for Discrete Optimization (Knapsack)
-The following 2 algorithms are only implemented for Knapsack problem:
-1. **ACO** - Ant Colony Optimization
-2. **SA** - Simulated Annealing
+Note: In the current codebase, **ACO** and **SA** also have continuous versions and are used for the Rastrigin problem.
+So, all 8 algorithms are implemented for both problem types.

 ## 🔧 Requirements